Common Part-Time Job Interview Questions and Answers

 - What are your goals for the next few years?
 How do you plan to achieve these goals? - Best Answers

-One of the final questions you may be asked during a job interview is, "What can I answer for you?"
-When you're interviewing for a part-time job, it's important to clarify with your interviewer the number of hours per week you can expect to work, as well what your weekly schedule will likely be.
+One of the final questions you may be asked during a job interview is, "Do you have any questions for me?"
+One question you might have for the interviewer is around the work schedule.
+When you're interviewing for a part-time job, it's important to clarify with your interviewer the number of hours per week you can expect to work, as well as what your weekly schedule will likely be.

-If you're juggling other responsibilities (like school and a family) around your work schedule, it's important to have a sense of what the expectations of the employer will be if you were to be hired.
+If you're juggling other responsibilities, such as school and a family, around your work schedule, you need to have a sense of what the employer’s expectations will be if you’re hired.

 - If I'm offered this position, how soon would you like me to start?